John G. Murphy

 John G. Murphy directs the U.S. Chamber’s advocacy relating to international trade and investment policy.
-Since joining the Chamber in 1999, Murphy has led its successful campaigns to win congressional passage of trade agreements with a dozen nations, including Colombia, Panama, and South Korea in 2011, as well as Trade Promotion Authority in 2015.
-Murphy also plays a key role in the Chamber’s advocacy for international business priorities before Congress, the administration, foreign governments, and the World Trade Organization.
+Since joining the Chamber in 1999, Murphy has led its successful campaigns to win congressional passage of trade agreements with a dozen nations and its advocacy to shape numerous other trade bills.
+He regularly represents the Chamber before Congress, the administration, foreign governments, and the World Trade Organization.

 In the 1990s, Murphy worked at the International Republican Institute (IRI), a nonprofit organization dedicated to the promotion of democracy overseas, and at the Center for International Private Enterprise (CIPE), which champions market-oriented economic reform around the world.
 From 1992 to 1993, he was the first Western lecturer in economics at the National University of Economics in Czechoslovakia.

 Murphy graduated Phi Beta Kappa from the University of Colorado at Boulder, and he received his Master of Science degree from the School of Foreign Service at Georgetown University in Washington, D.C.
-He serves on the boards of the Global Business Dialogue, the U.S. Global Leadership Coalition, and the Washington International Trade Foundation.
+He serves on the board of the United States Council for International Business and the Washington International Trade Foundation.
 He is fluent in Spanish.